zailfyer/Icarus_Mods/README.md

 * Inaris Neves Pickaxe slightly increeaed all states
 * Larkwell Sickle has better rewards
 * mxc furnace is like a concrete furnace
-* mxc campfire is lighter
+* mxc campfire is lighter and has 2 more inventory slots

 # Zailfyers_Mod_Pack
 * includes all that is listed